kkaur89/PROJECT-FOUR/README.md

         serializer_user = PopulatedUserSerializer(user)
         return Response(serializer_user.data, status=status.HTTP_200_OK)

 We then went on to define the URL for this path and test the URL in Insomnia.
 The request worked however only the article id was being passed into the array not the entire Article.
-We later learn't that naming conventions mean everything as our populated user serializer was showing the below:
+We later learned that naming conventions mean everything as our populated user serializer was showing the below:

     class PopulatedUserSerializer(UserSerializer):
         articles = PopulatedArticleSerializer(many=True)